slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The best way to predict the future is to invent it."
 -- Alan Kay*

-> *"If I had 9 hours to chop down a tree, I'd spend the first six sharpening my ax."
+> *"If I had 9 hours to chop down a tree, I’d spend the first six sharpening my ax."
 -- Abraham Lincoln*

 > *"He who fails to plan is planning to fail."